cs1302uga/cs1302-ce31/README.md

       Average Swap Time        =
       ```

-   1. Add the code to print the total runtime estimate for each algorithm in seconds.
+   1. Add the code to print the total runtime estimate and individual average operation times
+      for each algorithm (using your convenient new method).

    1. **Before running,** guess which algorithm you think will win.
 Note which algorithm you
       think will be able to sort our users the fastest (total time estimate).